mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 if you want the next value, you can use next().
-For example, if you want to generate 100 valuesm you can do next() 100 times like the following.
+For example, if you want to generate 100 values, you can do next() 100 times like the following.

 ```python